Status

 2.3.1

-Do not expose data, for example via a portal without access controls or disseminate confidential license or other governance information.
-Licensing may change, be withdrawn and new licenses added over time, note, however once data has been distributed under an Open Access license it may not be withdrawn from those who have downloaded it.
+Do not expose data, for example via a portal, without access controls, or disseminate confidential license or other governance information.
+Licensing might change, be withdrawn and new licenses added over time.
+Note, however, once data has been distributed under an Open Access license, it may not be withdrawn from those who have downloaded it.

 2.3.2